rnapier/cocoaphony-blog/source/_posts/2013-12-27-brute-forcing-passwords.markdown

 use 100,000 core-years (with my "Early 2011 MacBook Pro" being the equivalent of 8 "cores").
-If your secret has a fairly short shelf-life, you may be wiling to go as low as 1,000 core-years, or for very sensitive information that needs protection for decades, you may need to scale for 10 million core-years.
+If your secret has a fairly short shelf-life, you may be wiling to go as low as 1,000 core-years, or for very sensitive information that needs protection for decades, you may want to scale to 10 million core-years.

 ### Putting it all together

 To recap our assumptions:

 * 95 character set for passwords (_S_)
-* 100 password tests per core-second, due to 10,000 PBKDF2 iterations (_rate_)
+* 100 password tests per core-second, based on 10,000 PBKDF2 iterations (_rate_)
 * 100,000 core-years of effort = 100,000 x (3 x 10^7) core-seconds (_effort_)

 Now it's just some fancy math[^fancy-math] to solve for _length_ (which must be